Skip to main content

 Send a transaction from an account in the allowlist

-Import the first account from the genesis file into MetaMask and send transactions, as described in [Quickstart tutorial]:
+Import the first account from the genesis file into MetaMask and send transactions, as described in the Quickstart tutorial:

 Account 1